 Number of Bedrooms Number of Persons

 Minimum Maximum

 1 1 2

 2 2 4

+3 3 6

+4 4 8

-B. Notwithstanding anything to the contrary, if during the term of any lease, a child under the age of one is born or adopted by the tenant, and as a result of such birth or adoption, the occupancy standard established above shall be violated, the tenant shall not be required by Management to move or transfer to a larger unit in order to comply with the occupancy standard until the conclusion of the term of the then-existing lease; provided that the tenant shall at all times satisfy all other obligations under the lease, rules, and regulations applicable to the leased unit.
+B. If during the term of any lease, a child is born to a household member or a child under the age of one is adopted by a household member, and as a result of such birth or adoption, the occupancy standard established above shall be violated, the tenant shall not be required by Management to move or transfer to a larger unit in order to comply with the occupancy standard until the conclusion of the term of the lease in force as of the first birthday of the new child; provided that the tenant shall at all times satisfy all other obligations under the lease, rules, and regulations applicable to the leased unit.